jitsi/jicofo/README.md

 ## Secure domain

 It is possible to allow only authenticated users for creating new conference rooms.
-Whenever new room is about to be created Jitsi Meet will prompt for user name and password.
-After room is created others will be able to join from anonymous domain.
+Whenever a new room is about to be created Jitsi Meet will prompt for user name and password.
+After the room is created others will be able to join from anonymous domain.
 Here's what has to be configured:

 1 In Prosody: